Ultime Pro Mineral Loose Powder

 Start by dotting various dots around your face blending outward toward your hairline so there are no lines of demarcation from where you begin and end the foundation application.
 Be sure to fully blend before moving on to additional areas of your face; typically the chin, neck, and cheeks.
 Be sure not to over-apply as these products will settle into fine lines making them look more prominent than they are.

 Filling in Acne Scars, Dark Circles, and Under Eye Bags with Concealer After Applying Foundation/Powder/Contour Products

 To fill in acne scars, dark circles, and under-eye bags after you've applied foundation, powder, or contour products, dab on a bit of concealer.
 Use your ring finger to pat it on lightly; use your pinky for undereye circles.
 You'll want to look for a creamy concealer (in stick form) that blends easily into the skin.
 Let it dry first before applying more foundation over it (usually, two layers are best).

 If you're still having trouble concealing blemishes or creating an even tone all over your face, try lightening up your foundation loose powder instead of adding another layer.
 Concealers designed for acne will also help hide blemishes and acne scars as well as lighten skin around pimples and cuts.

 How to apply Ultime Pro Mineral Loose Powder for dry skin

 Many people want to apply mineral makeup but they don't know how to do it or they get the wrong results and they think that it was not the best idea to use mineral makeup.
-The key to applying loose powder correctly is knowing how to use it and having the right tools, like this Ultime Pro Mineral Loose Powder from Smashbox, which will give you flawless results every time you apply it.
+The key to applying loose powder correctly is knowing how to use it and having the right tools which will give you flawless results every time you apply it.
 Follow these 3 steps and you’ll see why this product is worth your investment.

 Step 1 – Preparation